 Many of us, probably most, will use his invention often, to pursue our pleasure and advantage.
 We will spy on people who attract our attention, including family, friends, neighbors, colleagues, employers, competitors, and strangers.
 We will follow public figures around, including entertainers, celebrities, politicians, and star athletes.
-Whether on a whim or with prior intent, we will enter people’s homes, workplaces, and anywhere else, and stay there for as long as we want.
-We will attend any occasions we wish, public or private, including performances, exhibitions, celebrations, trials, meetings, medical appointments, counseling sessions, parties, and lovers’ trysts.
+Whether on a whim or with prior intent, we will enter people’s homes, workplaces, and anywhere else, and stay there as long as we want.
+We will attend any occasions we wish, public or private, including anyone’s performances, exhibitions, celebrations, trials, meetings, medical appointments, counseling sessions, parties, and lovers’ trysts.
 We will not need invitations, passes, tickets, or anyone’s permission.

 I, of course, already have impressions of him, born of my years of friendship and collaboration with him.
-They include his impressions, too, of himself and much else, which he has reported to me or which I have surmised.
+They include his impressions, too, of himself and much else, which he has described to me or which I have surmised.
 I have become familiar with him.
 In many ways, in fact, I am more familiar with him than I am with myself, and more objectively.
-I can even sense his unspoken thoughts, and envision his memories.
+At times, I can sense his unspoken thoughts, and envision his memories.
 I have enjoyed that—diving for pearls, as it were—though sometimes, as I say, my intuitions and discoveries concerning him trouble me.

 * * *

 Many people know how Vassal looked decades ago, but not how he looks now.
 I will take a few moments here to satisfy their curiosity.
 As I describe him, I will share my perspectives, which may deepen people’s understanding of him.
 My description will also spare some people the time it would take them to watch broadcasts about him, or to fly their devices to our hideaway to see him for themselves.